AggressivelyMeows/Horseman/README.md

 ## 🔧 Setting up
 What you'll need:
 - A machine with Wrangler 2
-- A paid Workers subscription ($5 a month, used for the password hashing Worker)
+- A paid Workers subscription ($5 a month, used for the password hashing Worker & DurableObjects)
 - A setup, working password hashing Worker: (https://github.com/AggressivelyMeows/password-hashing)
 - Please read the README to get the passowrd hashing Worker setup correctly.